jovon/eve-xmlapi-node/README.md

 	// Set a cache: file, redis, or memory by default.
-	// 'prefix' will be added to the beginning of each file. eve.setCache('file', {path: '/tmp', prefix: ''}) //These are default options and unnecessary OR
+	// 'prefix' will be added to the beginning of each file. eve.setCache('file', {path: '/tmp', prefix: ''})
+	//These 'path' and 'prefix' settings are default options and unnecessary.

+		OR
-	eve.setCache('redis', {port: 6379, host: '127.0.0.1'})  //These are default options and unnecessary
+	eve.setCache('redis', {port: 6379, host: '127.0.0.1'})
+	//These 'port' and 'host' settings are default options and unnecessary

-	// If you don't like the format of the return JSON
+	// If you don't like the format of the return JSON...
 	//  Change all JSON responses
 	eve.transformAllResponses = function(resp){
 		var results = {};